 In general, the main housing and hostels locations are located within the gree line, yellow line and blue line after Sete Rios in direction to Santa Apolónia.

 They also serve the Airport and they cover a bigger area than the metro.
-Everywhere you go around Lisbon you will find a Bus stop.
-The bus system is also divided, this time by 5 colour.
+The bus system is divided in five lines.

-They also connect Lisbon to its suburbs and show a beautiful of the city through the river.
+They also connect Lisbon to its Southern suburbs.
 There are 5 routes:

 Terreiro do Paço - Barreiro